dagster-io/dagster/docs/docs-beta/docs/guides/deploy/code-locations/workspace-yaml.md

 ---
-title: "workspace.yaml reference"
+title: 'workspace.yaml reference'
 ---

 # Workspace file reference

 :::info
 This reference is only applicable to Dagster OSS.
 For Dagster Cloud see [the Dagster Cloud Code Locations guide](/dagster-plus/deployment/code-locations)
 :::

 The `workspace.yaml` file is used to configure code locations in Dagster.
 It tells Dagster where to find your code and how to load it.